Lives in the Shadow with J. Krishnamurti: About the work

-Radha Rajagopal Sloss covers aspects of these relationships in some detail, but the book is best known for describing facets of Krishnamurti's private life, especially his long-term extramarital affair with the author's mother.
-Additionally, the book contains statements about Krishnamurti's character (and certain of his actions) that have generated controversy.
+Radha Rajagopal Sloss covers aspects of these relationships in some detail, but the book is best known for describing facets of Krishnamurti's private life, especially his (reputedly long-term) extramarital affair with the author's mother.
+Additionally, the book contains statements about Krishnamurti's character and actions that generated controversy.

 Author statement

 Rajagopal Sloss stated the following regarding the work:

 This is not only the story of one person.
-It is the story of the relationships of J. Krishnamurti and people closely involved with him, especially Rosalind Williams Rajagopal and D. Rajagopal, my mother and father, and of the consequences of this involvement on their lives.
+It is the story of the relationships of J. Krishnamurti and people closely involved with him, especially Rosalind Williams Rajagopal and my mother and father, and of the consequences of this involvement on their lives.
 Recently there have been biographies and a biographical film on Krishnamurti that have left areas, and a large span of years, in mysterious darkness.
 It is not in the interest of historical integrity, especially where such a personality is concerned, that there be these areas of obscurity.